eclipse-che/che-docs/src/main/pages/setup-docker/docker-config.md

 **Wildcard DNS**

-In a single port mode, Che builds URLs of workspace services using the following pattern - `serviceName.machineName.ws-ID.IP.wildcardDNSProvider`.
-So, if your external IP is `193.12.34.56`, URL of a workspace agent will look like `wsagent-http.dev-machine.workspace0bcgkgkvsqi31b4u.193.12.34.56.nip.io`
+In a single port mode, Che builds URLs of workspace services using the following pattern - `serviceName_machineName_ws-ID.IP.wildcardDNSProvider`.
+So, if your external IP is `193.12.34.56`, URL of a workspace agent will look like `wsagent-http_dev-machine_workspace0bcgkgkvsqi31b4u.193.12.34.56.nip.io`

 * by default [nip.io](http://nip.io/) is used.
 This is an external wildcard DNS provider, and if it is down for some reason, networking in single port Che is broken.
 * you can use a different wildcard DNS provider with `CHE_SINGLEPORT_WILDCARD__DOMAIN_HOST` env.
+* if you don't want the external IP to be part of the url (`serviceName_machineName_ws-ID.wildcardDNSProvider`, for example to use a wildcard SSL certificate), you can specify `CHE_SINGLEPORT_WILDCARD__DOMAIN_IPLESS=true` with a custom wildcard DNS (e.g. `CHE_SINGLEPORT_WILDCARD__DOMAIN_HOST=domain.tld`.
+Be aware that you need to have a matching DNS entry for `*.domain.tld`.
+If you are using the multi-user mode, Keycloak will be provided at `keycloak.domain.tld`.

 **Multi-User Mode**